History of Deke Slayton

 Donald Kent (Deke) Slayton was born on March 1, 1924 to a local farming family in Sparta, Wisconsin.
 Growing up Deke always knew he wanted to do something more with his life than farm.
 Pearl Harbor was bombed during Deke’s senior year in high school, and after graduation in 1942 he joined the military and became a pilot.

 During WWII he flew over 50 combat missions in Europe.
 After the war he attended college under the G.I. bill and graduated from the University of Minnesota with a degree in aeronautic engineering.
-Finding civilian life and employment a bit dull, when the Korean War began, he rejoined and served as a military pilot once again.
-In 1955, Deke transferred to the Edwards Air Force Base in California and became a test pilot for new prototype airplanes.
+Finding civilian life and employment a bit dull, when the Korean War began he rejoined the Air Force and served as a military pilot once again.
+In 1955, Deke transferred to Edwards Air Force Base in California and became a test pilot for new prototype airplanes.

 Back home Deke was always called Don, but at Edwards there was another pilot also named Don in his class.
 In order to differentiate the nickname “Deke” developed as a combination of his first and middle initials (DK).
 While at Edwards, the Russians launched the satellite Sputnik.
 As a result, in January 1959, Deke was requested to report to Washington, D. C. for a classified briefing.
 The idea of “astronauts” was formed, and the space race began.